 In addition to the live acts, Twisterella features an (Un)Conference with the focus on bringing key music industry figures to the town to share their expertise and offer advice to new and developing Teesside musicians.
 Previous panellists have included Vic Galloway (BBC Scotland), Kieron Donoghue (Humble Angel), Simon Pursehouse (Sentric), Helen Hammill (Cattle & Cane), Bob Fischer (BBC Tees Introducing), Claire Dupree (NARC.
-Magazine), Tom Cotton (Absolute Radio), Rianne Kate Thompson (Amazing Radio) and Oliver Jones (Deer Shed Festival).
+Magazine), Tom Cotton (Absolute Radio), Rianne Kate Thompson (BBC Introducing/Amazing Radio) and Oliver Jones (Deer Shed Festival).

 The promoters involved in Twisterella have a long history of attracting breaking acts to the region, having previously secured Teesside shows from the likes of Mumford & Sons, Wolf Alice, Alt-J, The 1975, The Vaccines, James Bay, Catfish & The Bottlemen, Palma Violets, Frank Turner, First Aid Kit, Daughter, Pulled Apart By Horses, Drenge, Keaton Henson, VANT, Temples, The Amazons and many more earlier in their careers.